 Withdrawal symptoms from substance abuse can be uncomfortable and even life-threatening in some cases.
-Medically-assisted detox seeks to soothe the physical symptoms of stopping the use and abuse of drugs.
+Medically-assisted detox seeks to soothe the physical symptoms of stopping the use and abuse of drugs and alcohol.

 Since it addresses the very real physical symptoms of withdrawal, medically-assisted detox is recommended for some substances more than others.